ArclightMike/MagicDrafter/README.md

 # MagicDrafter
-Use this application to open "packs" of cards from your existing collection.
+Use this application to open "packs" of cards from your existing Magic the Gathering card collection.
 Then use regular drafting rules to perform a Booster Draft with your group.